PestaKit/microservice-discussions/README.md

 ### *Delete* </br>
 Only authetificated users can delete a comment or/and discussion, if the user is not authentificated he will receive an error message saying that he cannot delete a discussion/comment ( no redirection to authentification page).
 When user deletes a discussion (only the autour of the discussion) , it means what every single child is deleted as well (cascade).
-We applied the same logic when user wants to delete a comment, all of its child will be deleted as well.
+We applied the same logic when user wants to delete a comment, all of its child will be deleted as well (all of responses to this comment, vote and report will be deleted as well).
 This operation is irreversible, once the user says he wants to delete the item (discussion or comment) it's deleted from a database, it's impossible to undo this operation.
 There is no message asking if the user is sure to delete the item, so if it was a missclick there is no way to correct this error.

 ### *Report* </br>
 Only authetificated users can report a comment, if the user is not authentificated he will receive an error message saying that he cannot report a comment ( no redirection to authentification page).